uwescience/old_xstate/docs/Analysis Plan.md

 ## Technical Description of Tasks

 A **state vector** is a vector of gene expression values.
-An **extended state vector** includes information beyond gene expression values such as: include: genes for which no value is given, whether the gene is up- or down-regulated, and variance of values.
+A **generalized state vector (GSV)** includes information beyond gene expression values such as: include: genes for which no value is given, whether the gene is up- or down-regulated, and variance of values.
+One representation of a GSV is a vector of means and a vector of variances.
+A variance of ``inf`` means that a gene is ignored.

 The **state characterization task** specifies one or more extended state vectors for each state.
 The characterization of a state should adequately distinguish that state from other states.